Field Notes

 How We Used Agent Fleets to Build This Site

 The picture of building with AI is one person and one chat window.
-This site was built the other way, with many workers running at once and a person setting the brief and judging what comes back.
-That is the real shape of the work once the scale is real.
+We built this site the other way, with many workers running at once and the two of us setting the brief and judging what they returned.
+That is what the work looks like once you are building at any real size.

 What We Built for This Site and Then Deleted